 Before we move on, let’s look at Yin and Yang first.

-Yin and Yang are founding principles of Chinese medicine.
+Yin and Yang are founding principles of Asian (Chinese) medicine.
 The two represent the dynamic opposites seen in nature.
 They each have indicative characteristic and they are always viewed relative to the other.
 In other words, you cannot identify if something is Yin without knowing something is Yang.
-Chinese medicine practitioners then use the understandings of these qualities and their relationship to each other to identify and treat disharmony.
+Asian medicine practitioners then use the understandings of these qualities and their relationship to each other to identify and treat disharmony.

 Our bodies feel seasonal changes, when we are in harmony with these shifts we can delight in the blessings of the season.
 Spring brings the opportunity plan, see options, grow and be flexible, and take decisive action on our plans–our energy is sparked and we have come to life.
 In disharmony, we resist the changes and encounter difficulties.
 The transition from Winter to Spring is perhaps the most tumultuous, this can result in agitation, angst, restlessness, feelings of being stuck in a situation and the inability to see any solutions.
 From a Chinese medicine perspective we see a lot of Liver Yang Rising (energy moving up too quickly) causing high pitched ringing in the ears, headaches, bursts of anger and angst.
 Wind is also a culprit in the Spring and can appear as tearing of the eyes, twitches, allergies, Bell’s palsy, tick and even strokes.
 If you suffer from some of these patterns the best thing to do is act now to prevent flare-ups.